andrewauclair/ModernDocking/README.md

 # Modern Docking

 This Java library is my take on a docking framework for Java Swing.
-There are many docking frameworks for Java Swing from back in the day, but most of them aren't really maintained anymore and are way more complicated than what I need.
-Modern Docking was developed to be a far simpler docking framework to replace the usage of FlexDock in my professional work.
+There are many docking frameworks for Java Swing from back in the day, but none of them (that I'm aware of) are maintained and are complicated.
+Modern Docking was developed to be a far simpler docking framework to replace the usage of FlexDock.
 I'm open to suggestions if anyone has ideas to improve the framework.

 ## Download